Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

-CELILO VILLAGE, Wasco County, Oregon — In a historic stand, the Yakama and Lummi nations called Monday for taking down the Bonneville, John Day and Dalles dams on the Columbia River to restore salmon runs once the mightiest in the world.
+CELILO VILLAGE, Wasco County, Oregon — In a historic stand, the Yakama and Lummi nations called Monday for taking down the Bonneville, Dalles and John Day dams on the Columbia River to restore salmon runs once the mightiest in the world.

 The three big energy producers churn out enough electricity to power more than 2 million Pacific Northwest homes annually and also provide an important inland navigation route for commercial goods.